Destinations, Tennessee, Travel, USA

 A platter of Nashville Hot Chicken from Hattie B's Hot Chicken

 We shared the half chicken plate and added on a third side (pimento mac & cheese, potato salad, and greens).
 Michael ate the dark meat, and I ate my fill of the white meat.
-The outside was perfectly crispy, and the inside so juicy).
-The “hot” spice level was perfect for me – a good amount of burn, but not so much that it killed the flavor.
-Poor Michael, on the other hand, hit the breaking point a few times, and I gave him all of my bread and most of the potato salad to kill the burn (sorry, sorry, sorry).
-Next time, we might have to split and order two separate plates to have two different heat levels!
+The outside was perfectly crispy, the inside was juicy, and the “hot” spice level was perfect for me—a good amount of burn, but not so much that it killed the flavor.

 As a reward for surviving the heat, we make the mile walk over to Edgehill Village for gelato at Legato Gelato (now closed).
 I ordered pistachio (which definitely rivaled my own) and cream cheese, and Michael ordered cream cheese and mango.
 We wandered into a couple of the shops in the area before heading back across the Vanderbilt campus toward our hotel.